andrew-raphael-lukasik/Segments/README.md

 Segments is a lightweight line renderer for DOTS tech stack.

-You create and then fill the `Segment` buffer (pairs of points) plotting shapes you want, `SegmentUpdateSystem` then pushes this data to the GPU where `geometry shader` creates output triangles on screen.
+- You create and then fill the `Segment` buffer (pairs of points) plotting shapes you want, `SegmentUpdateSystem` then pushes this data to the GPU where `geometry shader` creates output triangles on screen.
-Shape lifetime control and plotting can happen either in a system, job or a monobehaviour - your choice.
+- Shape lifetime control and plotting can happen either in a system, job, editor window or a monobehaviour - your choice.
+- Can be used for runtime shapes only or in the editor for debug gizmos.

 # Getting started with Segments:
 ```csharp